-Sometimes the number of students enrolled in a module could be large, so this number is divided into more than one section (class) and theses classes could be run be more than one lecturer.
+Sometimes the number of students enrolled in a module could be large, so this number is divided into more than one section (class) and these classes could be run by more than one lecturer.
 Such modules need coordinators to coordinate between different classes.
-For each class, a student representative is elected by the class students to be a member of the module coordination committee that contains also the lecturer of each class of that module.
-At the beginning of each semester, the Department issues a list of module coordinators.
-The module coordination committee meets at least twice per semester to coordinate everything related to that module.
-The main objectives of this committee are:
+For each class, a student representative is elected by the class students to be a member of the module coordination committee